ayush-1560/Weather-App-Project-/README.md

 # Weather-App-Project-
-Creating a weather-Web APP using basic html, CSS and JavaScript .
+Created a weather-Web APP using basic html, CSS and JavaScript .